App-vNext/Polly/README_V8.md

 ```
 <!-- endSnippet -->

 If all hedged attempts fail, the hedging strategy will either re-throw the last exception or return the final failed result to the caller.
-For more information, refer to the [hedging strategy documentation](docs/strategies/hedging.md).
+For more details, visit the [hedging strategy](https://www.pollydocs.org/strategies/hedging) documentation.

 ### Timeout